holman-data-science/data-science-interview-eval/README.md

 9. Log the output in whatever fashion you like.
 10. Push commits to the repo as work is completed to illustrate your train of thought.
 11. When finished create a pull request into the `master` branch.
+12. Reply all to the assessment email and add a link to the pull request.